 Kennedy Krieger Institute is a specialty pediatric and rehabilitation hospital with an international reputation for treating children with developmental disabilities.
+The internship provides training in assessment and treatment of children with developmental disabilities as well as typically-developing children.
 Please see the following video for highlights of the Kennedy Krieger mission and experience:

 Clinics within Kennedy Krieger serve as training locations for the internship.
 These include the Center for Child and Family Traumatic Stress and the Psychiatric Mental Health program.
 Kennedy Krieger Institute is affiliated with the Johns Hopkins Medical Institutions in downtown Baltimore, Maryland.
 Interns have their clinical appointment with the title “Psychology Intern” through the Johns Hopkins University School of Medicine (JHUSOM).
 The intern’s clinical training is located at one primary site throughout the training year for four days per week, with a one-day per week rotation at another site to provide breadth of exposure and experience.
 Office space, computer access, and administrative/ scheduling support, are provided for the intern.